 Standard LLC Naming Rules

 These rules typically apply to all LLCs, no matter what state they are formed in.
 You will need to pay attention to these rules, as they will influence the name you choose for your Alaska LLC.

 The business name you have chosen cannot be used by any other LLC or corporation in the state of Alaska.
 This is why you should check business name availability on the AK DOC website.

-It’s not enough for your LLC name to be unique.
-It also cannot be similar to the name of a corporation or LLC in Alaska.
+It’s not enough for your LLC name to be unique; it also cannot be similar to the name of another corporation or LLC in Alaska.
 For example, you cannot use the following factors to say your name is different from the name of another business:

 - Suffixes, such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.

 - Definite articles like “A,” “And,” “An,” “&,” “The,” etc.

 - The singular, plural or possessive forms of a word

 All LLCs must have the words “Limited Liability Company,” “L.L.C.” or “LLC” in their name.
 These words should normally come at the end of the name.